Trains in Germany

 When traveling in Germany, you must follow these COVID-19 safety rules:

-The information above was last checked on 9/21/21.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train to Berlin from Prague before traveling.
+The information above was last checked on 1/16/22.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train between Prague and Berlin before traveling.

-The current restriction level for your return trip by train from Berlin to Prague is: Partially open
+The restriction level for your return train to Prague, Czechia from Berlin is: Partially open.

 The government of Czechia has imposed these measures to reduce the spread of COVID-19:

-Last checked on 9/20/21.
-We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Prague from Berlin here.
+Last checked on 1/13/22.
+Remember to check the latest COVID-19 travel safety regulations for your train to Prague from Berlin closer to your date of departure here here.

-Omio customers traveling this route depart most frequently from Prague, Praha, Zličín and arrive in Berlin Hbf.
+When traveling this route, Omio customers are departing most frequently from Prague, Praha, Zličín and arriving in Berlin Hbf.

 Here are some other resources that might have the information you need